 Right now, yes.

 The 1 pm virtual queue is currently staying open for hours almost every single day.
 By contrast, the 7 am entry time fills up in seconds.
 This difference is due to the incredibly low crowds Walt Disney World is currently experiencing–in normal times, both fill up in seconds.
-Our expectation is that both entry times will fill up in seconds once again around September 26, 2021 through the remainder of 2021.

 What is the process like for joining the virtual queue?